lightningrodlabs/Membranes/README.md

 # Membranes

-A holochain zome moudle that allows groups to define at runtime their Membranes (i.e. processes for joining/leaving a group or gaining/losing provileges within the group)
+A holochain zome module that allows groups to define at runtime their Membranes (i.e. processes for joining/leaving a group or gaining/losing privileges within the group)

 # Setup